 ## At a Glance

-- **Definition:** An unsupervised algorithm that partitions points into $K$ groups by alternately assigning each point to its nearest centroid and moving each centroid to the mean of its assigned points.
+- **Definition:** An unsupervised algorithm that partitions points into $K$ groups by alternately assigning each point to its nearest centroid, then moving each centroid to the mean of its assigned points.

 - **Formula:** minimise $J = \sum_{i=1}^{n} \lVert x_i - \mu_{c_i} \rVert^2$